 One way to ensure the health of a water storage tank is to conduct regular inspections.
 No fabricated and installed system can continue to operate without problems unless these procedures are carried out.
 Many states have an established set of regulations for the annual inspection of water tanks.
 The American Water Works Association (AWWA) recommends inspections occur at least once every three to five years.

-Atmospheric welded or bolted above ground storage tanks constructed to API standards require regular API-653 inspection services.
+Atmospheric welded or bolted above-ground storage tanks constructed to API standards require regular API-653 inspection services.
 Inspectors conduct assessments of the tank bottom, foundation, roof, shell courses, and ancillary equipment.
 They then notify about necessary and suggested repairs to ensure a tank’s continued service and safety.

-The design and construction of storage tanks has evolved over the years.
+The design and construction of storage tanks have evolved over the years.
 Changes were largely driven by environmental and building regulations of the tank fabrication industry.
 Today, tank engineers have to consider how a tank structure reacts to abnormal environmental factors and conditions.
 Tank design has also become site-specific.
 Considerations include things like high winds, soil type, and snow loads in the area of concern.

 There are several reasons a tank’s coating could break down.
 For instance, a bullet hole in the tank walls can lead to coating failure and to the development of rust and corrosion.
 Colder climates can force the formation of ice inside the tank itself.
 This will damage the lining and internal sidewall of the tank.